-We welcome your child on behalf of all in the Christian family.
+We welcome your child on behalf of all in our Christian Family.
 May all children come to know that they are sons and daughters of God and members of the Church.
 May they be faithful followers of Jesus and true witnesses to the Gospel.

 “The Christian community welcomes you with great joy” – these words will be used at the ceremony of Baptism to welcome your child into the faith community which is the Catholic Church.
 Our Parish rejoices to offer these words of welcome to your child and prays for you and your child at this time: may the flame of Christian faith be alive in your hearts.